robin-raymond/zax.io/handle-hint.md

 ## Handle Pointers

-Pointers marked as `handle` will automatically track the lifetime of an allocated type by performing [reference counting](https://en.wikipedia.org/wiki/Reference_counting) so when the last common reference to a type's instance is discarded, the type becomes deallocated.
+Pointers qualified as `handle` will automatically track the lifetime of an allocated type by performing [reference counting](https://en.wikipedia.org/wiki/Reference_counting) so when the last common reference to a type's instance is discarded, the type becomes deallocated.

 The `handle` pointers are a form of [smart pointer](https://en.wikipedia.org/wiki/Smart_pointer) logic as a tool to ensure the lifetime of an type's instance is destroyed when the last referencing pointer is discarded.
 A [`hint` reference](https://en.wikipedia.org/wiki/Weak_reference) can be used to prevent circular dependencies by detecting when a type's instance is kept alive by a `handle` pointer or already destroyed.
 The usage of `hint` references is a common technique to prevent memory leakage issue as `handle` pointers are not automatically [garbage collected](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).